 - detailed teacher's notes

-A Time to Travel is a collection of exciting audio adventures by Luke and James Vyner.
-Follow our hero Amber and her friend Naz, as they time-travel their way through history.
+A Time to Travel is an audio adventure by Luke and James Vyner.
+Follow Amber and Naz, as they time-travel through history.

 Twenty-three question loops on terms associated with the Middle Ages including verbs such as capture, invade, conquer and rule, as well as nouns such as territory, plague, crusader and monarch.